 Certification of Clinical Competency in Speech-Language Pathology through the American Speech-Language-Hearing Association

-One path to licensure as an SLP in Louisiana is to earn the CCC-SLP (Certification of Clinical Competency in Speech-Language Pathology through the American Speech-Language-Hearing Association (ASHA), which would also involve passing the Praxis exam.
+Another option many Louisiana SLPs choose is to earn the CCC-SLP (Certification of Clinical Competency in Speech-Language Pathology) credential through the American Speech-Language-Hearing Association (ASHA).

-Earning the credential is not a requirement for becoming licensed in Louisiana, but is worth considering for the respect it garners and the increased level of mobility it offers since the credential is recognized nationally.
+Earning the CCC-SLP is not a requirement for becoming licensed in Louisiana.
+On the other hand, it is worth considering for the respect it garners and the increased level of mobility it offers since the credential is recognized nationally.

 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist in Louisiana